 Step 23: Make the first corner.

 Saw straight until the blade touches first corner, then back up (keeping the saw running at all times) and saw a new path around the corner, heading into the next side.
-You'll come back and cut out the rest of that corner later.
+You'll come back and finish that corner later.